The Caucasian Ovcharka dog is an ancient breed that is believed to have be roaming the Caucasus Mountains between Europe and Asia for over 2000 years!

 He’ll also….

-Need plenty of stimulation to keep his mind active, even if he himself is not an active dog in his later years.
+He needs plenty of stimulation to keep his mind active, even if he is not an active dog in his later years.
+But please be aware…

-- A bored Caucasian is highly likely to chew your shoes, your shoe stand and then the wall behind it if you don’t keep him busy.
+- A bored Caucasian is highly likely to chew your shoes, your shoe stand, and the wall behind it if you don’t keep him busy.

-- He’s is not good with other animals as a general rule.
+- He is not good with other animals as a general rule.

-Apartment living will work provided you take the time to allow your “buddy” to hit the park or go for a run but be aware that your Caucasian will be able to clear a 6 foot fence if he or she chooses to do so and even an electric fence isn’t going to be able to stop a determined Ovcharaka!
+Apartment living will work provided you take the time to allow your “buddy” to hit the park or run, but be aware that your Caucasian will be able to clear a 6-foot fence if they choose to do so.
+Even an electric fence isn’t able to stop a determined Ovcharaka!

 Is the Caucasian a healthy Dog?

-All in all, the Caucasian Ovcharaka dog breed is a relatively healthy dog breed.
-That said however there are a few issues you’ll want to be on the lookout for including:
+All in all, the Caucasian Ovcharaka dog breed is relatively healthy.
+That said, however there are a few issues you’ll want to be on the lookout for, including:

 - As well as cataracts.